MirantisContainers/mke-docs/content/docs/operations/backup-restore/external.md

 ## Verify backups and restores

-To verify if both the backups and restores are created in the S3 bucket, go to your AWS console and navigate to the **backups** section:
+Using your AWS console, you can verify the presence of your backups and restores in the S3 bucket.

 ![aws-console-backups.png](aws-console-backups.png)